-You can even look up ads your competition is running by searching for their Page in the Facebook Ads Library.
+You can even browse ads your competition runs by searching for their Page in the Meta Ad Library.

 Let’s unpack the main goals of digital doorknocking.

-Not everyone needs a new roof (or insert your service here) all the time, but at some point, every homeowner will have to make the decision of which company to use for their new roof tear off and installation.
+Not everyone always needs a new roof (or insert your service here), but at some point, every homeowner will have to decide on which company to use for their new roof, tear-off, and installation.

-Getting people familiar with your brand before they even need a service is key to getting people familiar with you and staying top of mind so when it comes time to shop, you’re already a trusted household name.
+Getting people familiar with your brand before they even need a service is crucial in getting people familiar with you and staying top of mind.
+So when it comes time to shop, you’re already a trusted household name.

-The combination of consistently running campaigns on Facebook with a good experience after they click on your ad is an infallible method for getting more business.
+The combination of consistently running campaigns on Facebook with a good experience after they click on your ad is essential for getting more business.

 The buck doesn’t stop once you sign the contract.
-Leads referred from a previous customer convert at a significantly higher rate than a standard inbound lead or even a lead generated from going door to door.
+Leads referred from a previous customer convert at a higher rate than a standard inbound lead and even leads generated from going door to door.

-Now that you have a constant stream of leads flowing into your pipeline, you’re going to need to hire some guys to handle the workload.
-Lucky for you, almost everyone is on Facebook as we mentioned, so you can get your message out that you’re hiring.
+Now that you have a constant stream of leads flowing into your pipeline, you may want to hire someone to handle the workload.
+Lucky for you, almost everyone is on Facebook, as we mentioned, so you can get your message out that you’re hiring.

-Having a solid brand presence on Facebook will also build trust in applicants, and will help you get your hiring needs in front of more people, whittling down the pool of applicants to only the A‑Players.
+Having a solid brand presence on Facebook will also build trust in applicants and help you get your hiring needs in front of more people, whittling down the pool of applicants to only the A‑Players.

 The number one issue I’ve seen in companies I’ve worked with is that they make one post, put a few hundred bucks behind boosting the post, then never try again when it doesn’t pan out the first time.

-Social media brings out the worst in people, and getting more eyes on your ads means a higher chance you’ll see stone-throwers in the comments.
+Social media brings out the worst in people, and getting more eyes on your ads means a higher chance you’ll see trolls and bullies in the comments.
 Expect it and ignore them.

 You’re in the business of building your brand, not wrestling matches in the comments section.

 This is not an easy game.
-Digital doorknocking is not “just social media,” it’s growing your business using the tools and platforms social media provide.
+Digital doorknocking is not “just social media.”
+It’s growing your business using the tools social media provides.